swiss-transplant-cohort-study/3LC-user-manual/docs/source/issue.rst

 #.
 Submit any kind of STCS Data requests via: https://www.stcs.ch/submit-request (as until now)

 #.
-If you have data entry questions: ask HLDM joellelynn.dreifuss@usz.ch
+If you have data entry questions: ask the HLDM, Joëlle Dreifuss (joellelynn.dreifuss@usz.ch).
 Joëlle will answer directly or, if the topic needs further clarification, bring it up in the HLDM-CDM meeting on Wednesday and then send out the answer.
-Example for question to HLDM: Where to enter something or if there is the need to enter something, inputs on 3LC like the order in the kidney “biopsy & rejection” section
+Example of a question for the HLDM: Where to enter something or if there is the need to enter something, inputs on 3LC like the order in the kidney “biopsy & rejection” section.

 #.
 If you have issues with the system and you can access 3LC:
 create a 3lc ticket (example: the system needs improvement that are not urgent, things that need to be discussed with other LDM)